Sociology

 SOC 466.
 Research in Anthropology.
 3 Credits.

-Participation in current research projects in the dept. Permission of Chair and supervising professor required before registration.
+Participation in current research projects in the department.
+Permission of Department Chair and supervising professor required before registration.
 Prerequisite: SOC 307.

 SOC 475.
 Internship.
 3 Credits.

 Students participate in an off-campus training experience closely related to their area of study.
 Frequent meetings with the internship advisor and a paper are required.
-Internships are arranged through the Center for Career Development and must be approved in advance by the chair and the Dean of the School of Arts.
+Internships are arranged through the Center for Career Development and must be approved in advance by the Department Chair and the Dean of the School of Liberal Arts.
 Credit may apply to major.